Chapter 9 · Week 11

 • North Korea is one of the most isolated countries on Earth.
 How does its mountainous terrain and geographic position between China and South Korea shape its political strategy of self-reliance (Juche)?

 • China's Belt and Road Initiative is building infrastructure across Asia, Africa, and Europe.
-Is this modern economic geography, or a new form of geopolitical influence?
+Is this modern economic geography or a new form of geopolitical influence?
 How does geography determine which countries are most strategically important to China?

-📊 Curriculum Standards Alignment
+Curriculum Standards Alignment

 This chapter aligns with the following National and State geography standards.

-🇺🇸 National Geography Standards
+National Geography Standards

-🤠 Texas Core (GEOG 1303)
+Texas Core (GEOG 1303)

-☀️ Florida Sunshine State (SS.912.G)
+Florida Sunshine State (SS.912.G)

-SS.912.G.2.2 Human-Environment Interaction: Three Gorges Dam and pollution.
+SS.912.G.2.2 Human-Environment Interaction: Three Gorges Dam, pollution, and environmental modification.

-SS.912.G.4.2 Population Issues: Managing an aging workforce (Japan).
+SS.912.G.4.2 Population Issues: Managing aging workforces in Japan, South Korea, and China.

-SS.912.G.4.3 Economic Development: The "Asian Miracle" model.
+SS.912.G.4.3 Economic Development: The "Asian Miracle" model and export-led growth strategies.